 Ok, first let’s just take a second to say awwwww!!!!
 I know.
 So cute!
 Anyway, I wanted my little guy to look like a stud at church, so he needed some tie onesies, of course.
 I’m not a huge fan of the appliqued tie onesie because the tie gets lost in baby rolls, so I made this one with a “real” tie instead.
 Not as practical as an applique, but definitely cute!
 Seriously, I can’t get over his cuteness when he wears them!
 How many times can I say “cute” in this post?
 Guess they don’t call me Cutesy Crafts for nothin’.
 So here’s a little tutorial for you with a free baby tie pattern.
 Enjoy!
+If you like this post be sure to also check out my other baby crafts.

 - main fabric